 ♦ When are the grant applications due?

-Grant applications are due on Friday, February 17th at 5 pm.
+Grant applications will have a firm due date.
 Late applications will not be accepted.

 ♦ Does GEF need a lot of detail and attachments with the Student Grant application?